The glorious republic of Venice and the building of an Empire.

 At the end of 800 and the beginning of 900, there was yet another great kingdom coming to raid the Italian east coast, the Hungarians.
 They had a short period of greatness, when they conquered vast lands on the Balkan from the Byzantines and came all the way into Veneto to raid the Italian cities of Padova, Treviso, and Altino.
 The Venetians beat them and drove them back, but as a result, the Doge Pietro Tribuno decided to build a defense wall from outside the Palace, all the way over to Olivolo, today’s Castello, more or less where today’s Riva degli Schiavoni is.
 And that was the beginning of connecting the various islands to become one city.
 Before that San Marco was isolated, as were all the other parts of Venice.

 Some 200 years later the first bridge over the Grand Canal was built.
-The bridge was a very simple pontoon-structure and the Grand Canal was still a branch of the Brenta, the river running through Padova.
-That bridge, that later would become the Rialto bridge, connected San Marco with San Polo.
+The bridge was a very simple pontoon structure and the Grand Canal was still a branch of the Brenta, the river running through Padova.
+That bridge, which later would become the Rialto bridge, connected San Marco with San Polo.
 And thus the central part of the city was made.